reybits/arkanoid-space-ball/README.md

 ## Download and build from sources

-You can get a copy using git with the following command:
+Clone the repository with the following command:

 ```sh
 git clone https://github.com/reybits/arkanoid-space-ball.git